SwiftUIX/SwiftUIX/README.md

 ### Keyboard

 - `Keyboard` - An object representing the keyboard.
-- `View#padding(.keyboard) `- Pads this view with the active system height of the keyboard.
+- `View/padding(.keyboard) `- Pads this view with the active system height of the keyboard.

 ### Navigation

-- `View#navigationBarColor(_:)` - Configures the color of the navigation bar for this view.
+- `View/navigationBarColor(_:)` - Configures the color of the navigation bar for this view.
-- `View#navigationBarTranslucent(_:)` - Configures the translucency of the navigation bar for this view.
+- `View/navigationBarTranslucent(_:)` - Configures the translucency of the navigation bar for this view.
-- `View#navigationBarTransparent(_:)` - Configures the transparency of the navigation bar for this view.
+- `View/navigationBarTransparent(_:)` - Configures the transparency of the navigation bar for this view.

 ### Pagination